top of page

 There can be various reasons why your baby may need donor breast milk, such as but not limited to; surgery, insufficient glandular tissue, stress, contraindicated medication, postnatal psychosis, mastectomy, other medical conditions not suitable for breastfeeding or you may have a premature, large for gestation or unwell baby that requires more milk than you are currently unable to produce.

-It must also be recognised that for a reasonable percentage of women and their babies, just like any new skill, it takes time to learn how to breastfeed and that in this circumstance all they need is a boost to get them off to a good start.
-By providing access to donor breastmilk for this interim period it encourages the new mother to persevere with good lactation support from both a professional and her whānau.
+It must also be recognised that for most women and their babies, just like any new skill, it takes time to learn how to breastfeed and that, in most circumstances, all they need is a boost to get them off to a good start.
+By gaining equitable access to donor breastmilk for this interim period, this support encourages new mothers to persevere.
+With good lactation support from an experienced professional or peer lactation supporter, her whānau/family and community breastfeeding is achievable.
+However, if her circumstances are prohibitive, the next best goal is to receive donor milk.

 The vast majority of mothers can and should breastfeed, just as the vast majority of infants can and should be breastfed.
 Only under exceptional circumstances can a mother’s milk be considered unsuitable for her infant.
 For those few health situations where infants cannot, or should not, be breastfed, the choice of the best alternative – expressed breast milk from an infant’s own mother, breast milk from a healthy wet nurse or a human milk bank, or a breast-milk substitute fed with a cup, which is a safer method than a feeding bottle and teat – depends on individual circumstances.